kodansha/wack-preview/README.md

             'preview' => '/posts/preview/%id%'
         ],
-        // Another custom post type you would like to rewrite permalinks 'news' => [
+        // Another custom post type you would like to rewrite permalinks
+        // %slug% will be replaced with the actual post slug (name) when generating links
+        // e.g. /news/%slug% -> /news/an-awesome-news
+        // Note that the post slug may not be set in some cases.
+In such cases, the post ID will be automatically used as a fallback.
+        'news' => [
             'publish' => '/news/%slug%',
             // You can set a preview path including query string